Choose your database:

 Direct connection

 It is the most natural and the most preferable connection mode.
 Use it each time it is possible.
 Most of hosting companies allow direct connections to databases.
-However in most cases you have to go to your control panel and add your home/office computer IP address or domain name to Access List - list of IP addresses allowed accessing from outside.
+However in most cases you have to go to your control panel and add your home/office computer IP address or domain name to the Access List - list of IP addresses allowed accessing from outside.
+More information.

 SSH tunnel connection